qureshikaif/my-resume/README.md

 ## Project Setup

-To get the project up and running, follow these steps:
+To get the project up and running, follow the below steps:

 1. Clone the repository: `git clone https://github.com/qureshikaif/my-resume.git`
 2. Navigate into the project directory: `cd my-resume`